 Sourdough bread needs to be baked to 205-215 degrees Fahrenheit.
 My sweet spot is right at 210 degrees.

-The best way to tell if it is fully baked is with an instant read thermometer.
+The best way to tell if it is fully baked is with an instant-read digital thermometer.

-A few other recommendations for sourdough tools that you might have on hand already are:
+A few other recommendations for sourdough tools that you might have on hand in your own kitchen:

 - Parchment Paper